Penys/MoveMaster95/README.md

 ![Logo](readme_assets/MoveMaster95.png)
-Fitness tracking &amp; motivation application
+MoveMaster95 is a fitness tracking & motivation application that uses multiple phone sensors to collect data of your fitness progress.